Starting an ecommerce business?This guide is made to help you through the ins and outs of packaging for

 It is recommended that a prototype is made (to confirm the structure and printing of the final output of the packaging).

 You will have minimal involvement in the last step of this guide.
-This is when the manufacturer mass produces your packaging based on all of the final specifications.
+This is when the manufacturer mass produces your packaging based on your final packaging specifications.

-There are three ways you can ship your products:
+There are four main ways you can ship your products:

-- Sea Freight (Coming from overseas and typically the cheapest option for international shipping)
+- Sea Freight (Coming from overseas and typically the least expensive option for international shipping)

 - Air Freight (Overseas or local, quickest and most costly)

-Don’t let the process overwhelm you, instead, see this as an opportunity to connect with your target market.
+Don’t let the process overwhelm you — instead, see it as an opportunity to connect with your target market.